zonemaster/zonemaster/docs/public/specifications/tests/Address-TP/address02.md

 6. If the set *PTR Missing* is empty, then putput *[A02_PTR_PRESENT]*

-7. Else, output *[A02_PTR_MISSING]*
+7. Else, output *[A02_PTR_MISSING]* with a list of the IP addresses in the set.

 ## Outcome(s)

-The outcome of the test is "pass" if the set *PTR missing* is empty.
-If not, the outcome is "notice"
+The outcome of the Test Case is "notice" if there is at least one message with the message with the severity level *[NOTICE]*.

+If there are no message or only a message with the severity level *[INFO]*, the outcome of the Test Case is "pass".

 ## Special procedural requirements